-- 93. (1) Before the Committee conducts an investigation in terms of section 92, it shall publish in a newspaper circulating in Swaziland a notice indicating the service that shall be the subject of investigation. - (2) The notice shall indicate the service or the part of the service that shall be the subject of the investigation, and shall invite interested parties, within a period stated in the notice - - (a) to submit written representations; and - (b) to indicate whether or not they require an opportunity to make oral representation. - (3) Any interested party may inspect any written representations made pursuant to the notice at the place and time indicated in the notice. - (4) The Secretary shall provide a certified copy of an extract from any written presentations to any person who has paid a fee which shall be prescribed by the Committee. - (5) Oral representation and any other representation shall be made in public. - (6) The Committee shall consider any written and oral representation and make a decision thereon.
+93. (1) Before the Committee conducts an investigation in terms of section 92, it shall publish in the Gazette and in a newspaper circulating in Swaziland a notice indicating the service that shall be the subject of investigation.

+(2) The notice shall indicate the service or the part of the service that shall be the subject of the investigation, and shall invite interested parties, within a period stated in the notice -

+- (a) to submit written representations; and - (b) to indicate whether or not they require an opportunity to make oral representation.

+(3) Any interested party may inspect any written representations made pursuant to the notice at the place and time indicated in the notice.

+(4) The Secretary shall provide a certified copy of an extract from any written presentations to any person who has paid a fee which shall be prescribed by the Committee.

+(5) Oral representation and any other representation shall be made in public.

+(6) The Committee shall consider any written and oral representation and make a decision thereon in accordance with the provisions of section 25 (2):

+Provided that the chairperson shall have a casting vote notwithstanding the provisions of section 25(1).

-- (7) The Committee shall after deciding whether the whole or part of a service is an essential service, designate that whole or that part of such service as an essential service and cause the Minister to publish that fact in the Gazette and in a newspaper circulating in Swaziland. - (8) The Committee may vary or cancel a designation of a whole or a part of a service as an essential service, by following the provisions set out in subsections (1) to (7) read with such changes as may be required by the context. - (9) The following services shall be deemed to have been designated as essential services as defined in section 4 - - (a) water services; - (b) electricity services: - (c) fire services: - (d) health services: - (e) sanitary services; - (f) telephone and telegraphic services; and - (g) Correctional Services. - (10) An employer in an essential service shall cause to be posted up, on the premises used for the purpose of such service, the printed notice containing the provisions of sections 91, 93 (9) and 96 stating that service is an essential service. - (11) The Minister may, on the advice of the Committee, amend the list of essential services and shall publish that fact in the Gazette.
+(7) The Committee shall after deciding whether the whole or part of a service is an essential service, designate that whole or that part of such service as an essential service and cause the Minister to publish that fact in the Gazette and in a newspaper circulating in Swaziland.

+(8) The Committee may vary or cancel a designation of a whole or a part of a service as an essential service, by following the provisions set out in subsections (1) to (7) read with such changes as may be required by the context.

+(9) The following services shall be deemed to have been designated as essential services as defined in section 2 -

+- (a) water services;

+- (b) electricity services;

+- (c) fire services;

+- (d) health services;

+- (e) sanitary services; and

+- (f) telephone and telegraphic services.

+(10) An employer in an essential service shall cause to be posted up, on the premises used for the purpose of such service, the printed notice containing the provisions of sections 91, 93 (9) and 96 stating that service is an essential service.

+(11) The Minister may, on the advice of the Committee, amend the list of essential services and shall publish that f in the Gazette.

-Minimum maintenance services.
+Minimum maintenance services

-- 94. (1) Nothing in this Act shall preclude the parties from entering into an agreement designating a service to be a minimum maintenance service. - (2) Strikes and lockouts shall be prohibited in respect of any service that has been designated as a minimum maintenance service in terms of sub-section (1).
+94. (1) Nothing in this Act shall preclude the parties from entering into an agreement designating a service to be a minimum maintenance service.

+(2) Strikes and lockouts shall be prohibited in respect of any service that has been designated as a minimum maintenance service in terms of sub-section (1).

-Disputes on whether a service is an essential service.
+Disputes on whether a service is an essential service

-- 95. (1) Any party to a dispute about any of the following issues may refer the dispute in writing to the Committee - - (a) whether or not a service is an essential service; or - (b) whether or not an employee is engaged in a service designated as an essential service. - (2) The party who refers the dispute to the Committee shall satisfy the Committee that a copy of the referral has been served on all other parties to the dispute. - (3) The Committee shall determine the dispute immediately or as soon as it is practicable.
+95. (1) Any party to a dispute about any of the following issues may refer the dispute in writing to the Committee -

+- (a) whether or not a service is an essential service; or - (b) whether or not an employee is engaged in a service designated as an essential service.

+(2) The party who refers the dispute to the Committee shall satisfy the Committee that a copy of the referral has been served on all other parties to the dispute.

+(3) The Committee shall determine the dispute immediately or as soon as it is practicable.

-Disputes in essential services.
+Disputes in essential services